ac-webcam-c

 Finance

-The financing support — one of the largest syndicated loans in recent African financial markets — will refinance capital expended on building Nigeria’s Dangote Petroleum Refinery and Petrochemicals Complex, the biggest single-train refinery in the world with a capacity of 650,000 barrels per day (bpd), located in the Lekki Free Zone of Ibeju Lekki Lagos.
+This transaction — one of the largest syndicated loans in recent African financial markets — will be used to refinance capital invested in the construction of the Dangote Petroleum Refinery and Petrochemicals Complex, the world’s largest single-train refinery with a capacity of 650,000 barrels per day.
+The financing will reduce initial operational expenditures, strengthen DIL’s balance sheet, and support its ongoing growth.

-Afreximbank’s contribution was the largest share among participating banks, underscoring a commitment to large-scale infrastructure projects in Africa that advance industrialisation, energy security and intra-African trade.
+Afreximbank’s contribution of US$1.35bn, the largest share among participating banks, highlights its commitment to major infrastructure projects that drive Africa’s industrialisation, energy security, and intra-African trade.

-Since operations at the Nigerian refinery complex began in February 2024, Afreximbank has also provided additional financing solutions — for crude supply and product offtake — ensuring smooth operations.
+Since the refinery complex commenced operations in February 2024, Afreximbank has continued to provide financial support for crude supply and product offtake, ensuring smooth operations and reinforcing its role in Africa’s most significant refining project.

 Manufacturing